steven-edwards/confexv1/the-process.md

 > _The Confex process is a Continuous Rotary Extrusion (CRE) system.
 It is used for the continuous production of aluminium or copper extrusions._

-The process (figures 1 and 2) uses a rotating grooved steel wheel which is closed over about a quarter of its circumference by fixed sealing segments to form an extrusion chamber.
+The process uses a rotating grooved steel wheel which is closed over about a quarter of its circumference by fixed sealing segments to form an extrusion chamber.

 An abutment penetrating into it blocks the groove.
 These segments are housed in an extrusion shoe that is restrained within the Confex machine by clamps designed to withstand the pressures of extrusion.